 Once the canal has been fully cleaned, the area is disinfected.
 These steps relieve the pain that the infected root is causing.
 The root canals are then sealed with a filler that is designed to reduce tooth sensitivity and prevent further infection.

 The entire root canal procedure can usually be completed in one visit to our dental office.
 There may be a second part of the treatment to undergo, however.
-If the tooth itself, and not just the tooth root, is in jeopardy, a porcelain crown may be necessary to stabilize the tooth.
+If the tooth itself, and not just the tooth root, is in jeopardy, a porcelain or ceramic dental crown may be necessary to stabilize the tooth.
 The crown is customized to match your teeth in color and adjusted for shape and size, so it looks natural.
-Once bonded in place, the crown protects the tooth and allows you to bite and chew comfortably.
+Once bonded in place, the crown protects the tooth and allows you to bite and chew comfortably, and normally.

-Understandably, some patients are very apprehensive when it comes to root canal therapy, especially since this is often an emergency procedure.
+Understandably, some patients are very apprehensive when it comes to root canal therapy, especially since this often requires emergency dentistry.

-There isn’t always room to mentally prepare for the dental work, and you’re likely in so much pain at that point that any additional stress can make you even more anxious.
+There isn't always room to mentally prepare for the dental work, and you're likely in so much pain at that point that any additional stress can make you even more anxious.
 Sedation dentistry is available for many patients.
-Thanks to laughing gas, oral sedation, or both, we can help our patients find a calm space so pain relief can be administered, the procedure can be completed without interruption, and the restoration is finished sooner rather than later.
-When you’re less anxious, we can clearly focus on the work at hand, knowing that you are comfortable.
+Thanks to laughing gas, oral sedation, or both, we can help our patients find a calm space so pain relief can be administered, the procedure can be completed without interruption, and the dental restoration is finished sooner rather than later.
+When you're less anxious, we can clearly focus on the work at hand, knowing that you are comfortable.

 It is our goal at Dentistry for Life to make every procedure easier for you, whether it's emergency root canal therapy or otherwise.

 Allow us to help you take care of your teeth and gums.
 If you are experiencing severe tooth pain, contact us immediately so you can be seen as soon as possible and have your discomfort diagnosed and eliminated.
 Talk to our Philadelphia dentists today.

 Philadelphia dentist offers saturday and sunday appointments.